-MUS 382 Chamber Music Pop VI (1) This course is a continuation of MUS 381
+MUS 382 Chamber Music Pop VI (1)

+This course is a continuation of MUS 381

-MUS 385 Chamber Ensemble Steel V (1) This course is a continuation of MUS 286.
+MUS 385 Chamber Ensemble Steel V (1)

-MUS 386 Chamber Ensemble Steel VI(1) This course is a continuation of MUS 385.
+MUS 386 Chamber Ensemble Steel VI(1)

 MUS 394 Jazz Improvisation & Arranging (3)

 Prerequisites: MUS 207, 208 or permission of instructor.
 The course is centered around the study and application of various styles of improvisation and arrangement for jazz and its progenitors with emphasis on composing and arranging while performing and writing or recording hard copy.
 Basic melodic, harmonic and rhythmic patterns and Greek scales will be performed.